tchangkiat/aws-cloudformation-templates/EKS/Setup.md

 1. Create a stack with VPC.json in Network folder.
 2. Create a stack with EKS.json, with parameters referencing subnets created by VPC.json.
 This template takes about 20 minutes or so to complete.

-# Configure Bastion Host
+# Set Up Connection to the EKS Cluster

-## 1. Set up environment variables
+Connect to the bastion host via SSH or EC2 Instance Connect.

-1. Execute the following commands and re-connect to the bastion host:
+1. Execute the following commands to set up the environment variables and re-connect to the bastion host.

 ```bash
 # Replace <> with the respective values